SioKCronin/sio_dojo/bradfield_algorithms/insights.md

 ## Difference of Squares
 * This one was funny, because in writing up a list comprehension to make sure I understood what was being asked, I solved the problem.
-I cheated but putting them right into the function, but it's the kind of problem I feel I understand well.
+I jumped the gun, but it's a straightforward problem, so that's ok.